practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Scheme/Chez/README.md

 $
 ```

-..or like this, with first compiling to “unsafe” code, that is file _random_streams_for_perf_stats.so_, and then running it with the Petite interpreter:
+..or like this, with first compiling to “unsafe” code, that is to file _random_streams_for_perf_stats.so_, and then running that with the Petite interpreter:

 ```
 $ echo '(compile-file "random_streams_for_perf_stats.ss")' | scheme -q --optimize-level 3